silencedsre/Retreival-Augmented-Fine-Tuning/README.md

 **RAFT** is the new way to teach LLMs to be better at RAG

-**"Retrieval-Augmented Fine-Tuning"** combiles the advantages of Retrieval-Augmented Generation and Fine-Tuning to improve domain adaptation.
+**"Retrieval-Augmented Fine-Tuning"** combines the advantages of Retrieval-Augmented Generation and Fine-Tuning to improve domain adaptation.

 **Paper link**: https://arxiv.org/pdf/2403.10131